RobertBonagura/CS213-Program1/README.md

 More specifically origin is the name of the remote reposiory and master is the name of the branch on the remote repository.
 We will use origin/master as our shared repository.

 However, it is good practice to NEVER push to master.
-You can create a new branch name on the remote repo by executing for instance

 ## Branches